 Possibly the windiest service area known to man, Severn View is a historic and now slightly neglected site alongside the original Severn Bridge.
 Despite its name, it is not actually immediately adjacent to the bridge, the river or the motorway junction, though it is connected to all three by public footpaths.

-Main Amenities: Picnic Tables, Games Arcade, Showers, Ecotricity Electric Vehicle Charging Point
+Main Amenities: Dog Walking Area, Picnic Tables, Games Arcade, Showers, Ecotricity Electric Vehicle Charging Point

 Motel: Travelodge[book rooms]